 The computer they prefer!

-The current official, stable release of DoudouLinux (version 2.0) was published by late June 2013.
-Its name is DoudouLinux Hyperborea.
-It is available for download as a DVD image file ready to be burnt as an ISO file –not a data file.
+The current official, stable release of DoudouLinux version 2.1, was published in early December 2013.
+It is an update of version 2.0, named DoudouLinux Hyperborea.
+It is available for download as a DVD image file ready to be burnt as an ISO file – not a data file.
 This ISO file can also be used to make a live USB key thanks to special tools to make a key able to start a computer.
-This release is officially supporting 43 languages .
-So what’s new in the 2.0 release?
-A lot of things :).
+This release is officially supporting 44 languages .
+So what’s new in the 2.1 release?
+Few things on the DVD compared to 2.0 but two important things for the project: our online shop and a partnership with Écodair (France) that will sell refurbished computers with DoudouLinux pre-installed. :)

-Note: in our documentation we may be speaking of a CD for the DoudouLinux media while it is indeed a DVD.
+Note: in our documentation we may speak about a CD for the DoudouLinux media while it is indeed a DVD.

 There are major changes in this new release: the graphical interface of the most advanced activities, “Whole DoudouLinux”, has been deeply reworked.
 As you can see in the screenshots below, there is now a background image and all the icons on the top of the screen have been much enlarged, while several application icons have been improved to provide a more attractive interface.
 NB: if you wonder what the role of the flag is in the upper right corner, this is the keyboard layout indicator.